Pre-departure for International Students

 Pre-arrival Zoom Sessions

 All sessions will begin at 9am EST and will last about 1 hour.
-Admitted students will be sent an email invitation with a registration and Zoom link.
+Confirmed students will be sent an email invitation with a registration and Zoom link.
 A video of the session will be posted after each session.

-Upcoming webinars for Fall 2025 students:
+Upcoming Webinars for Spring 2025 students:

 Click here to view this session